HMO

 Understanding the calculation method

-The HMO Fire Safety Cost Calculator assesses compliance requirements and costs: 1.
-Property Assessment - Enter property storeys, room count, building age, and existing fire safety features 2.
-Current Status - Indicate which fire safety measures are already in place (fire doors, alarms, etc.) 3.
-Specification Options - Choose fire door specifications (FD30S or FD60), alarm types (battery, mains, or addressable), and cost estimates (standard or premium) 4.
-Mandatory Requirements - The calculator identifies mandatory items based on HMO regulations 5.
-Cost Breakdown - Receive detailed costs for each fire safety component The calculator uses 2024 UK market prices and accounts for property-specific factors like building age, number of storeys, and basement presence.
-Costs are broken down per room and include all major fire safety components required for HMO licensing compliance.
+1. Property Assessment - Enter property storeys, room count, building age, and basement status 2.
+Current Status - Indicate which fire safety measures are already in place 3.
+Specification Options - Choose fire door specs (FD30S or FD60), alarm types (battery, mains, addressable), and estimate levels 4.
+Cost Calculation - Receive itemised costs for each fire safety component 5.
+Compliance Check - See mandatory and recommended items based on UK HMO regulations

 When to use this calculator